stephanephanon/womenwhocode/scrapy_tutorial/README.md

 	* open a terminal or cmd prompt
 	```
     cd /path/to/the/repo/scrapy_tutorial
-    scrapy startproject wwc
+    scrapy startproject wwc_tutorial
     ```
-    * this creates a wwc directory that is your project skeleton:
+    * this creates a wwc_tutorial directory that is your project skeleton:
         * config directory
-        * wwc subdirectory with:
+        * wwc_tutorial subdirectory with:
             * items.py -- define structure for scraped data
             * middlewares.py -- processing for the requests and responses
             * pipelines.py -- allow us to apply methods to each item scraped